 You may be a tax resident in both New Zealand and another country or territory.
 In this case, DTAs have 'tie-breaker' rules.
 These determine which country or territory you're considered a tax resident of for the purposes of applying the treaty.
 You are still a tax resident in each country for other purposes.

 For companies, you may need to apply to a competent authority to determine which country or territory you are resident in.
-Failure to obtain a determination can result in the loss of benefits under a DTA.
+Failure to get a determination can result in the loss of benefits under a DTA.